matgege/nam-visualization/README.md

 model had adequate training data to learn appropriate shape functions.

 ## Installation
+### Python version
+This code was tested with Python 3.8

 ### Installation via pip
 Create a virtual environment using this guideline:
 [Installing packages using pip and virtual environments](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/)